Frequently Asked QuestionsRenouncing U.S. citizenship

-If you want to renounce your U.S. citizenship, don’t hesitate to contact us.
+If you want to give up your U.S. citizenship, don’t hesitate to contact us for a consultation or to help with your final tax returns and sort out your U.S. taxes.
 It is a decision that should not be taken lightly as there are many consequences of expatriation.
-We work with John Richardson and help with even most complicated situations.
+We work with a Toronto based lawyer John Richardson and help with even most complicated situations.

 6. I want to renounce my U.S. citizenship.
 How do I start the process?